 ‘Thank you.
 Now, I know you’ll be honest – tell me one more time so I’m clear in my head – did you actually make love, have you ever done that with her, do you intend to?’

 ‘No to all three.’

-‘I – I think her strategy was to warn me this way.
-There seems more and more of these sorts of things as time goes on.
-I can’t take very much more of this, Hugh.’
+She took that onboard.
+‘I – I think her strategy was to warn me.
+There seems more and more of this as time goes on, I can’t take a lot more of it, Hugh.’

 ‘I can only apologize, I know it’s not enough but that’s all I can do now.’

 ‘No it’s not enough but there was nothing else you could do – I’m desperately disappointed in her but I can do nothing to her, I can’t even discuss it with her.
 As for you, you’ve shaken me up.’